nikhilzach/maindemo/README.md

 # DevOps End-to-End CI/CD Project Documentation

 ## Project Overview
 As part of my DevOps training, I successfully built a complete CI/CD pipeline project from scratch using various DevOps tools and technologies.
-This documentation outlines the entire process, practical steps, tools used, configuration details, and potential interview/demo questions.
+This documentation outlines the entire process, practical steps, tools used, configuration details.

 ---